Kathy Ellis Counselling

 I am fully insured, DBS checked, and registered with the ICO for GDPR.

-I have experienced my own journey through therapy.
+I have experienced my journey through therapy.
 Relationships, health, work, or bereavement.
-For you it may be anxiety, stress or depression resulting from relationships, school and workplace experiences, past and complex trauma.
-Something happened to you, or is happening now, that negatively impacts on your enjoyment and satisfaction with daily life.
+For you, it may be anxiety, stress or depression resulting from relationships, school and workplace experiences, past and complex trauma.
+Something happened to you, or is happening now, that negatively impacts your enjoyment and satisfaction with daily life.

-I am aware that the journey into therapy can present challenges such as choosing the right therapist or affordability of time and money.
-Coming to counselling takes commitment and courage.
-In return counselling provides the right conditions to access your own ability to grow, change and determine your own way forward.
-I am committed to your goal of considering new things, taking some risks and experience a new way of being.
+Coming to counselling can present challenges, such as choosing the right therapist or the affordability of time and money.
+Counselling takes commitment and courage.
+Counselling with me provides the right conditions to access your ability to grow, change and determine your own way forward.
+I am committed to your goal of considering new things, taking some risks and experiencing a new way of being.

 Coming to counselling is a step you will not regret.
-Counselling can be life changing and is for everyone.
+Counselling is life-changing and is for everyone.

-When you choose to come to counselling, you are opting for trust, belief, and hope for yourself.
-Once we begin the process of getting to know each other to create a safe and contained relationship, you can reach clear explanations of why you are the way you are, and why you live your life the way you do.
+When you choose to come to counselling with me, you opt for trust, belief, and hope for yourself.
+Once we get to know each other and create emotional safety, you realise why life is the way it is and why problems repeat.

-This might mean an acceptance of the truth, even if that is difficult.
-From a place of increased awareness about you and your life, your own solutions arise naturally.
+This might mean accepting the truth, even if that is difficult.
+With increased awareness, solutions arise naturally.
 There becomes a desire to create something positive and meaningful for yourself.

-I have a comfortable and inspiring space free from distractions, intrusion, and interruption.
-It is a place to feel relaxed and open about all your experiences.
+I have a comfortable and inspiring space to meet you in person.
+You are guaranteed privacy, freedom from distractions, intrusion, and interruption.
+It is a helpful space to feel safe, an environment to facilitate hope, possibility, and growth.

 You are willing to talk about what is on your mind.
-This may be difficult at first, but it is essential if you are to gain from coming to counselling.
-This does not always mean going over the past in detail, but rather talking about how those events impact you today.
+This may be hard at first, but it is essential if you are to gain from coming to counselling.
+This does not mean going over the past in detail, rather talking about how those events impact you today.

 Open to exploring new ideas and perspectives.
 I may challenge your thinking, and ask you to look again at the situation, so that you may see things in a new way.

 Willing to make changes.
-You will need to be ready to put in the work to make the changes you want for yourself.
+You will be ready to put in the work to make the changes you want for yourself.

-With increased awareness of what is going on for you and how you are responding, you will naturally be drawn towards trying things differently.
+With increased awareness, you will naturally be drawn towards trying things differently.

-Ultimately, the decision of whether or not to start counselling is up to you.
-If you are looking for a small change, or a bigger shift in your life, therapy can be a helpful way to explore your difficulties and guide you towards positive choices.
+If you are looking for a small change or a bigger shift in your life, counselling with me is an effective and objective way to explore and guide you towards positive choices.

-My clients have said that they find relief in the opportunity to speak impartially , empathically and without a response that suggests a solution.
-At the end of their therapy clients have said they found the experience beneficial and helpful in bringing about changes in their lives.
-I have witnessed improvements in mood and demeanour within a few sessions, and life changing decisions at the end of therapy.
+My clients have said that they find relief in the opportunity to speak impartially, and without a response that suggests a solution.
+At the end of their therapy, clients have said they found the experience beneficial and helpful in bringing about changes in their lives.
+I have witnessed improvements in mood and demeanour within a few sessions, and life-changing decisions at the end of therapy.

-You can state a specific number of sessions at the outset to be more aligned to your budget.
-Or you can choose the frequency and flexibility of your sessions.
-You may prioritise what you want to work on and stay focussed on that within just a few sessions.
+You can state a specific number of sessions at the outset to be more aligned with your budget.
+You can choose the frequency and flexibility of your sessions.
+You may prioritise what you want to work on and stay focused within just a few sessions.
 Even one session can be beneficial for some.
-Some clients have opted for counselling as a lifestyle choice, returning only at the point of needing it.
+Some clients have opted for counselling as a wellbeing, healthy choice, returning only when needed.

 Counselling can offer a number of benefits, including:

-Ultimately, the decision of whether or not to come to counselling is a personal one.
+The decision to come to counselling is a personal one.

-If you are worried and anxious I encourage you to consider counselling as an option.
-It may be the best investment you ever make.
+If you are worried and anxious, consider counselling with me as an option.

-If you are still unsure I recommend that you request an initial appointment and give counselling with me a try.
+If you are still unsure, I recommend that you give counselling with me a try.

 Upon initial inquiry I assure you of my warmest welcome and a immediate response.
 After we have agreed an initial appointment, I will provide you with more details of how counselling with me works so you know what to expect.